 Famous varieties include: the five-card draw

-Players in stud poker games are handed their cards one by one in a specific mix of face-up and face-down cards, with a round of betting in between each one.
+Players in stud poker games are handed their cards one by one in a specific mix of poker rules face-up and face-down cards, with a round of betting in between each one.

 This is a quick rundown of how to play a hand using poker rules, complete with an example, and win real money.
 Each player receives two face-down cards called "hole cards" at the start of a hand of No-Limit Texas Hold'em.

-When it's their turn to act, players will always have the following options: bet, call, raise, or fold.
+When it's their turn to act, players in poker rules will always have the following options: bet, call, raise, or fold.

 Players can win a hand by forming the best five-card hand with any combination of their two hole cards and the five community cards on the board.